 According to MSN, Louisiana ranked eighth out of 10 deadliest states for workers.
 This state is home to various waterways, which provide maritime jobs for residents.
 However, maritime occupations are dangerous and can cause life-altering damage and in some cases, result in death.

 At The Law Offices of Blaine Barrilleaux, we understand the dangers that come with this type of occupation.
-For this reason, our maritime lawyers share the most dangerous jobs in the maritime industry and the benefits you may be entitled to receive after an injury.
+For this reason, our maritime law attorneys share the most dangerous jobs in the maritime industry and the benefits you may be entitled to receive after an injury.

 If you or a loved one were injured while on the sea, you may be entitled to compensation.
 Our team has helped countless workers obtain benefits due to an injury on the job.

 While waterways provide various jobs, the maritime industry is highly dangerous.
 According to the Centers for Disease Control and Prevention (CDC), “the water transportation industry has a fatality rate 4.7 times higher than the rate for all U.S. workers.”
 Maritime workers face dangers every day, including:

 - Chemical hazards

 - Respiratory hazards

 These dangers have resulted in both injuries and death.
 It’s vital that if you have experienced any type of maritime injury, that you notify your employer immediately.

 The Most Dangerous Maritime Jobs